ogarcia/remove-rounded-corners/README.md

-# remove-rounded-corners
+# Remove Rounded Corners

-GNOME extension that removes rounded corners from main panel or top bar
+GNOME extension that removes rounded corners from main panel or top bar.